WHAT IS A PLOT PLAN?

 3) Property corners can not be located based on this type of plan, therefore no fences, hedge rows or other improvements can be determined or located!

 4) The location of any improvements shown are approximate, and therefore any planned construction should not be based on the locations as shown!

 What is a Certified Plot Plan (Boundary, Land or Instrument Survey)?

-a Mortgage Inspection Plot Plan - it is not an accurate survey and is not intended for
+In any circumstance where accuracy is required - for construction, location of fences, pools or other improvements - a full instrument survey is necessary.
+No changes or designs should be made using a Mortgage Inspection Plot Plan - it is not an accurate survey and is not intended for these purposes.